What Are Executive Functions? Practical Tips for Parents to Boost Their Child’s Skills

 Talk Through Decisions: Discuss your thought process when making decisions, including your options and potential short—and long-term outcomes.
 This will help your child learn how to evaluate options and make thoughtful choices.

-20 Play-Based Activities for Practicing Executive Functioning Skills
+20 Play-Based Activities for Practicing Executive Functions

 Conclusion

-Supporting your child with executive dysfunction isn’t about striving for perfection or expecting immediate results—it’s about creating an environment where your child feels understood, supported, and empowered to grow.
+Supporting your child who needs extra executive function support isn’t about achieving perfection or expecting immediate results—it’s about creating an environment where your child feels understood, supported, and empowered to grow.